nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/OS.md

 1. Repeat steps 3-10 for **FeatureSettingsOverrideMask** with a value of **3**.

 ## Install operating system patches
 Install operating system patches using a patch deployment mechanism.

+**Windows Server 2008 and Windows Server 2012 do not have patches available at this time**.
+The Microsoft [advisory](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/ADV180002) states:
+"*6.
+Why aren't Windows Server 2008 and Windows Server 2012 platforms getting an update?
+When can customers expect the fix?*"

+"*Addressing a hardware vulnerability with a software update presents significant challenges with some operating systems requiring extensive architectural changes.
+Microsoft continues to work with affected chip manufacturers and investigate the best way to provide mitigations.*"

 **The patches do not fix CVE-2017-5754 (Rogue Data Cache Load), aka variant 3 and commonly referred to as Meltdown, on 32-bit operating systems.** The Microsoft [advisory](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/ADV180002) states: "*Addressing a hardware vulnerability with a software update presents significant challenges and mitigations for older operating systems that require extensive architectural changes.
 The existing 32-bit update packages listed in this advisory fully address CVE-2017-5753 and CVE-2017-5715, but do not provide protections for CVE-2017-5754 at this time.
 Microsoft is continuing to work with affected chip manufacturers and investigate the best way to provide mitigations for x86 customers, which may be provided in a future update*".